An Exactly Solvable Model for a $4+1D$ Beyond-Cohomology Symmetry Protected Topological Phase: Topologically ordered boundary

 Let us now describe what makes this $\ZZ_2^f$ topological order anomalous under the global $\ZZ_2$ symmetry.
 This is best discussed in the framework of Chen and Hermele~\cite{HermeleChen}, who define symmetry fractionalization for $3d$ symmetry enriched topological (SET) orders as follows: first, dimensionally reduce the system along one direction (say $z$), so the geometry is ${\mathbb{R}}^2 \times S^1$.
 Then put in a symmetry defect, which one thinks of as a large loop along the $xy$-plane (at a fixed $z$), separating this $xy$-plane into an inside and an outside.
 Finally, examine the quasi-2d SET order both inside and outside the loop.
 The difference between these SET orders gives information about the symmetry fractionalization.
 In all the examples considered in \cite{HermeleChen}, the two quasi-$2d$ topological orders were the same (namely the toric code), and only their symmetry properties differed.
 Applying this construction to our example, however, we end up with different quasi-$2d$ topological orders.

 To see this, note that without the symmetry defect, the quasi-$2d$ topological order is just the toric code.
 The quasi-$2d$ pointlike excitations are the fermion $f$, a short $\ZZ_2^f$ flux loop wound along the $z$ direction (a boson), and their bound state.
 However, inside the symmetry defect loop, the short $\ZZ_2^f$ flux loop crosses the $\ZZ_2$ domain wall and changes statistics to become fermionic.
 Indeed, because of the condensation on the domain wall, one of the $3$-fermion anyons becomes bound to this short $\ZZ_2^f$ flux loop.
 (If $f f_1$ is the condensed boson on the domain wall, the short $\ZZ_2^f$ flux loop is bound to $f_2$.)
 Another way to see that the loop becomes fermionic is from the perspective of cancelling chirality: we put the $f$ fermions into $8$ copies of a $p+ip$ state along the domain wall, which changes the statistics for corresponding $\pi$ flux.
 The bound state of the $\ZZ_2^f$ flux loop and the fundamental fermion is also fermionic (indeed, once we have $2$ fermions in a $2d$ topological order with $\ZZ_2 \times \ZZ_2$ fusion rules, we must have three).
 Thus inside the defect loop we have the $3$-fermion topological order, in contrast to the toric code outside.

+The argument that such an SET is anomalous is as follows.
+Supposing for a contradiction that one could realize such an SET purely in 3D, it would follow, using the above dimensional reduction thought experiment and the relation between 2d anyon statistics and chiral central charge \cite{Kitaev_2005} that a symmetry defect loop carries non-zero chirality.
+In particular, fusing two such identical symmetry defect loops would give a state which has non-zero chirality.
+However, this state can simply be created from the ground state by a unitary acting only in the vicinity of a 1d loop, which is impossible.
+See \cite{CTW} for more details (in particular their condition (8i), discussed in their Appendix B).

 In general we expect that the difference in chiral central charges mod $8$, computed from the statistics of the two topological orders, should be an anomaly indicator; namely, the anomaly is nontrivial when this chiral central charge difference is $4$ mod $8$.